-From Stable to Beta, and back.
+From Stable to Beta/Development, and back.

-|!Important: Before you switch to the Beta channel, please note that, while low risk, this is still an experimental version of CloudReady!
-Read more about Beta channel.|
+|Important: Before you switch to Beta or Development channel, please note that, while low risk, this is still an experimental version of CloudReady!
+Read more about Beta/Development channels.|

-There are two ways of switching from Stable to Beta Channels (and back) on CloudReady.
+There are two ways of switching from Stable to Beta or Development Channels (and back) on CloudReady.

 Note that in both cases you will need to reboot your computer(s) for the changes to take place.

-- Make a Switch from your CloudReady computer
+Make a Switch from your CloudReady computer

-- Pick Beta (or Stable, if you are on Beta already and want to switch back)
+5.Pick Beta (or Development, or Stable, if you are on Beta already and want to switch)

-- Make a Switch from your Google Management Admin Console
+Make a Switch from your Google Management Admin Console

-- Sign in to the Google Admin Console;
+- Sign in to the Google Admin Console

-- Scroll down to Device Update Settings;
+6. Scroll down to Device Update Settings

-- Next to Release Channel, pick “Move to Beta Channel” or “Move to Stable Channel”
+7.Next to Release Channel, pick “Move to Beta Channel”, “Move to Development Channel” or “Move to Stable Channel”.

 Back to Stable:

 Move back to the Stable Channel by following the same instructions, by selecting "Stable" when you you repeat the processes listed above - this is true for both the Google admin console, and the individual computer method.

 |Important: If you need to switch back to Stable immediately after updating to Beta or Dev, you must reinstall.
 Returning to the Stable channel using the methods described above will not work until a new Stable update with a higher version number becomes available.

 For example, imagine you switch a group of CloudReady machines to v10-Beta.
 After they update to v10-Beta, you direct them to switch back to the Stable channel.
 Those machines will not update again until v11-stable (or greater) is available from Neverware.